The Photographer behind Kuz Photo

 "Needing some reason to push myself to learn and grow as an artist, I created a photography print shop called Kuz Photo.
 Publishing my photos for others to enjoy has truly given me something to work for and I have enjoyed expanding my photography knowledge.
 My hope with Kuz Photo is to continue that growth and expanding my collection of hero shots so others can enjoy my journey and adventures. "

-The Kuz Photo logo is more than just an old camera, it is inspired by family.
+The Kuz Photo logo is more than just an old camera, it's inspired by family.

-My Uncle, a lifelong film maker, photographer, and artist had a wonderful influence on my life, and I created my logo to honor him.
+My Uncle, a life long film maker, photographer, and artist had a wonderful influence on my life and I created my logo to honor him.
 We lived apart most of my life, only seeing each other on holidays when I was younger, he and I never had much of a connection.
-However, in the last years of his life he moved to town and somehow our kindred spirit for photography created a brief but amazing bond between us.
-When my uncle passed away in 2015 it had an enormous impact on me, and he left behind an enormous camera collection including a Yashica Mat-124 G that he kept right above his desk.
-I am so happy I got to share that connection with him, I only wish I had taken advantage of his years of expertise before he was gone.
-His Yashica now sits above my desk, and I think about my uncle every time I am out taking pictures.
-Even though he is no longer with us, I still try to impress him with every photo.
+However in the last years of his life he moved to town and somehow our kindred spirit for photography created a brief but amazing bond between us.
+When my Uncle passed in 2015 it had a huge impact on me and he left behind an enormous camera collection including a Yashica Mat-124 G that he kept right above his desk.
+I'm so happy I got to share that connection with him, I only wish I had taken advantage of his years of expertise before he was gone.
+His Yashica now sits above my desk and I think about my Uncle every time I'm out shooting.
+Even though he's no longer with us, I still try to impress him with every shot.